developedbygeo/Battleship/README.md

 <https://developedbygeo.github.io/Battleship/>

+## Testing

+This project has been developed with TDD in mind.
+The existing tests cover the logic, however they do not cover most of the DOM manipulation.

 ## Contributing

 Contributions are certainly welcome.
 Please feel free to open an issue/PR if there is something you would like to be changed.
+In this case, kindly update the respective tests.

 ## Acknowledgements